tachiyomiorg/website/src/help/guides/reading-local-manga.md

 ## Folder Structure

-Tachiyomi requires a specific folder structure for local mangas to be correctly processed.
-Local mangas will be read from the `Tachiyomi/local`folder.
-Each Manga musst have a `Manga` folder and a `Chapter`folder.
+Tachiyomi requires a specific folder structure for local manga to be correctly processed.
+Local manga will be read from the `Tachiyomi/local` folder.
+Each manga must have a `Manga` folder and a `Chapter` folder.
 Images will then go into the chapter folder.
 See below for more information on archive files.
 You can refer to the following example:

 ::: tip EXAMPLE
 <div class="side-by-side">